Mansanchya/Gym.io/README.md

 # Gym.io
-A simple Gym website using HTML and CSS
+A simple Gym website using HTML and CSS.